“You’re like me. A man without a face. But that’s okay. We’ll find you one.”

-The doctor nods toward Camille, though she continues to speak to Emmett.
+The doctor nods toward the female vampire, though she continues to speak to the male.

 “Kindred and kine alike remember the eyes.
 Should you seek a face easily disguised, something plainer will do.
 Then you can become your own canvas.
 Alternatively, I can create an ideal version of the old you with enough changes that no one who was not intimately familiar with your face will recognize.”

 “If you are still undecided… I am a sculptor.
 Sometimes the flesh speaks to me and tells me what it wants to be.”